Our Guide for Parents page also lists sources of support available.

 Please click here for our Subsidised Travel Information.

 We have negotiated a deal with the AA for BCoT students to get a 'taster' driving lesson at a reduced price; please click here for more details.

 We offer a number of financial schemes to help our students.
 These funds can help with paying for kit, equipment, books, trips, tuition fees (for those aged over 19) and in some cases living costs.
-Information can be found in our Guide to Financial Support.
+Click here to read our Guide to Financial Support for Learners (Bursary Form).

 The College also operates the Care to Learn scheme; this is for you if you have childcare responsibilities and are under 20 on the 1st September when your course starts.
 If you are 20 and over we have a small fund to assist with childcare costs incurred while you are a student.
 This fund is limited and the demand is high so it is best to ask early.

 The Support Shop is located in the Lower Concourse on North site, it offers a range of options to meet Additional Learning Support (ALS), mainly aimed at students with a statement of special educational need or an Education, Health and Care Plan [EHCP].
 Our focus at the Support Shop is on learner autonomy and development of study skills.
 The Maths and English team also provide support with literacy and numeracy development.